 This document will guide you in the installation of XAMPP and Team Password Manager.
 It has the following sections:

-Note: this guide uses Windows 7, but you can install Team Password Manager on almost all Windows systems, from XP to Windows 10.
+Note: this guide uses Windows Server 2016, but you can install Team Password Manager on almost all Windows systems, from XP to Windows 10.

 1. Installing XAMPP

 1.1 Download XAMPP from.
 Check the requirements section to choose which version of XAMPP to use depending on your Windows system.
-Remember that Team Password Manager requires at least PHP 5.6.
-For this tutorial we choose XAMPP v.5.6.14.
-Note: you can also use PHP 7.0+, but please do not choose versions with PHP 7.1 as this version is not supported by Team Password Manager yet.
+Remember that Team Password Manager requires PHP 5.6+ or 7.0+ (but 7.1 not yet).
+For this tutorial we choose XAMPP v.7.0.27.

 1.2 Execute the XAMPP installer.
 You can select all the components or just the ones required to run Team Password Manager (Apache, PHP and MySQL).
 Select also phpMyAdmin, we'll use it to create the database.
 Also, for this tutorial, we're going to be using the default folder which is